All About Financial Quantitative Analysts

 - Global Credit Quantitative Analysis Head

 There were about 135,900 jobs for Financial Quantitative Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Financial Quantitative Analyst by 2026.
-There will be an estimated 13,100 positions for Financial Quantitative Analyst per year.
+The BLS estimates 13,100 yearly job openings in this field.

 The states with the most job growth for Financial Quantitative Analyst are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.